apnadkarni/blt/man/datatable.rst

   Unsets the values located at one or more *row*, *column* locations.
-  *Row* and *column* may be a label, index, or tag and may refer to mulitple rows or columns (example "all").
+  *Row* and *column* may be a label, index, or tag and may refer to multiple rows or columns (example "all").
 When a value is unset the cell becomes empty.

 *tableName* **watch column**  *column* ?\ *flags* ...\ ? *command*